 - You will need a permit.
 Have you prepared for the driver’s exam?
 Did you study?
 The written test is not general knowledge, you will have needed to know details about air brakes, combination vehicles and more.
 And have you practiced in a vehicle before?
 NETTTS CDL License program can help you prepare!

-- After you are prepared by NETTTS to take the CDL test, you will take a 3 part exam.
+- After you are prepared by NETTTS to take the CDL test, you can expect to take a 3 part exam.
 Besides the road test, this includes a pre-trip inspection test in and outside the vehicle, as well as a basic controls test.

 How difficult is CDL training?

-CDL training is a goal that can be reached with practice, practice and more practice!
+CDL training can be a process of practice, practice and more practice!
 Go into your training with a can-do-it attitude!
-Show up on time, every day, ready to learn.
-This will keep CDL training fun as you learn the necessary skills that will lead you to becoming a licensed professional truck driver.
-Study hard, figure out what you learn through hands-on experience, and do what it takes not just to pass the exams but to be a really be skilled at what you do.
+Show up on time everyday and be ready to learn.
+This can help keep CDL training fun as you learn.
+Study hard, figure out what you learn through hands-on experience, and do what it takes not just to pass the exams but to be really skilled at what you do.

 CDL training school with NETTTS!

 NETTTS offers both Class A CDL Training Programs as well as Class B CDL Training Programs.
 Attending a training school is one way to prepare for getting your Commercial Driver’s License.
-With CDL training at NETTTS, instructors teach the basics of CDL trucking, including vehicle maintenance, different components of the vehicle, Federal and State regulations and safe driving techniques, and prepare you to get your CDL Learner’s Permit.
-You will learn, hands-on in the vehicle and in the classroom what information you need to know to pass the written CDL exam.
+With CDL training at NETTTS, instructors are here to help prepare you for your CDL test.
+Our programs can help you learn through hands-on in the vehicle and training in the classroom.

 Ready to get started?
 Don’t waste any time getting working towards a new opportunity with NETTTS!
-Change your future by finding out more online today or call us at (800) 542-0009.
-Currently, we’re able to offer you Class A and Class B CDL training in and around the following states: Pawtucket, RI, North Andover, MA, Bridgeport, CT, and Hartford/Springfield MA.
-Take a few moments to learn more online today and you’ll be able to schedule a time to speak with an Admissions representative about the truck driver job opportunities and CDL training schools in your area!
+Change your future by finding out more online today or call us at (800) 333-2888.
+Currently, we’re able to offer you Class A and Class B CDL training in and around the following states: Pawtucket, RI, North Andover, MA, Bridgeport, CT, and Somers, CT.
+Take a few moments to learn more online today and you’ll be able to schedule a time to speak with an Admissions representative about the CDL training schools in your area!